 This is the physical process of removing thatch from the soil surface.
 It used to be carried out by using a wire rake.
 Lawn Therapy have powered machines which scarify far more comprehensively and are far more efficient than raking.
 Several vertical metal blades revolve at high speed around a shaft and cut into the ground as the machine is pushed along the lawn.
 The blades can be set at various heights from the surface and consequently take out various amounts of thatch etc. As well as removing thatch and dead moss the blades also prune the shoots of the grass plant encouraging stronger growth.

 Scarifying is much more vigorous and effective than raking or using an electric lawn rake which tend to just take out some of the thatch.
 Scarifying pulls the dead moss and thatch out of the lawn but in the short term makes the lawn look far worse before it recovers.
 It is important to schedule scarifying so that it is followed by the appropriate weather conditions that assist the lawn with its recovery.
 Never scarify without previously applying some moss control 2/3 weeks in advance.
 If you scarify without applying moss control you are spreading moss spores across your lawn.
 Lawn Therapy can advise you if your lawn requires scarifying but most lawns benefit from scarifying at least every 2 – 3 years depending on soil and weather conditions.
 Please see the images below for before and after.
 If you are unsure if your lawn needs scarifying you can contact us to arrange a free survey or book a free lawn survey here.

 We also offer additional lawn care services which your lawn may benefit from.
-These include seasonal lawn treatments, aeration, overseeding, top dressing, garden pest control, grass disease control, Lawn Re-Turfing and driveway weed control.
+These include seasonal lawn treatments, aeration, over-seeding, top-dressing, grass disease control, driveway weed control.